Who's bidding to be next World Trade Organization chief?

 Below is a summary of possible candidates: AFRICA

-Ngozi Okonjo-Iweala (Nigeria), board chair of global vaccine alliance Gavi Okonjo-Iweala, 65, is an economist and development specialist who has served as Nigeria's foreign minister and finance minister as a managing director of the World Bank.
-The former Harvard and MIT student's work has involved efforts to make immunization programs financially sustainable.
+Ngozi Okonjo-Iweala (Nigeria), board chair of global vaccine alliance Gavi Okonjo-Iweala, 65, is an economist and development specialist who has served as Nigeria's foreign minister and finance minister as as a managing director of the World Bank.
+The former Harvard and MIT student's work has involved efforts to make immunisation programmes financially sustainable.

 She did not respond to a request for comment.
 Eloi Laourou (Benin), ambassador to the U.N. and WTO